carolinearvidsson/lin513/README.md

 ## 3.0 Running the program (CA)

 The execution of this program consists of two steps: training and testing.
 Both steps are done through main.py in the command line.
-Main takes five arguments as input.
+Main takes five arguments as input:

-main.py arguments:
 1. `mode` 2. `modelfilepath` 3. `datafilepath` 4. `embeddingfilepath` 5. `frequencyfilespath`

 Arguments 2, 4 and 5 are identical in the train and test mode (that is if you have an embedding file containing both test and train data), 1 and 3 are not.